 The Dabbabah was a piece that already appeared in some very early variants of chess.
-Its name represents an ancient war instrument, and is sometimes translated as war engine, although information what kind of form it precisely had is not available to me.
+Its name represents an ancient war machine, and is sometimes translated as war engine, although it is not known exactly what shape the physical piece had.

 This is an item in the Piececlopedia: an overview of different (fairy) chess pieces.

 Written by Hans Bodlaender.

 Updated by Greg Strong and H.G.Muller.

 WWW page updated: 2023-02-08.